 To highlight our great love and appreciation of art we proudly launched our Meurice Prize for contemporary art, which ran for ten years and supported a series of emerging artists.
 Our ‘kiss’ statue in the lobby is the work on our first winner, Zoulikha Bouabdellah.

 In 2011, we were the first hotel to be awarded official ‘Palace’ status and received the Luxury Hotel Label from the French Ministry of Tourism.
 In 2012, we were named a Living Heritage Business by the Ministry of Craftsmanship, Trade, Tourism and Productive Recovery.

 Multiple Michelin-starred chef Alain Ducasse took on his role of overseeing all dining at Le Meurice in 2013.

 Philippe Starck returns in 2016 to bring additional design embellishments to our restaurants and bar.
-This was also the year our executive chef Jocelyn Herland joined us.

 Following our executive pastry chef Cédric Grolet winning the title of ‘World’s Best Restaurant Pastry Chef’ in 2018, we opened our own pastry shop called La Pâtisserie du Meurice par Cédric Grolet.

 We unveiled 29 newly-restored rooms and suites in 2019 including a spectacular penthouse suite, marking the start of yet another exciting new chapter in our rich history.